Skip Navigation LinksTitle-V-Application-Narrative

 Activities:

-• CDPH/MCAH will fund the Regional Perinatal Programs of California (RPPC) to focus on quality improvement in participating labor and delivery hospitals throughout the state and to coordinate and support a regionalized perinatal system.
+• CDPH/MCAH will continue to fund the Regional Perinatal Programs of California (RPPC) Directors to focus on quality improvement in participating labor and delivery hospitals throughout the state and to coordinate and support a regionalized perinatal system.

-• CDPH/MCAH will partner with the California Perinatal Services Program (CPSP), Women, Infants and Children (WIC) Regional Breastfeeding Liaisons, and local MCAH programs to ensure a coordinated delivery system for women during and after their pregnancy.
+• CDPH/MCAH will continue to partner with the Women, Infants & Children (WIC) Regional Breastfeeding Liaisons and local MCAH programs to ensure a coordinated delivery system for women during and after their pregnancy.

 Women/Maternal Objective 2 | Strategy 3:

-Partner to strengthen knowledge and skill among health care providers and individuals on chronic conditions exacerbated during pregnancy.
+Partner to strengthen knowledge and skill among health care providers and individuals about chronic conditions exacerbated during pregnancy.

 Activities:

-• CDPH/MCAH will lead the maintenance and implementation of a work plan to reduce the rate of diabetes in pregnancy and instances of being overweight/obese in childbearing parents.
+• CDPH/MCAH will lead the development and implementation of a work plan to reduce the rate of diabetes in pregnancy and overweight/obesity in childbearing parents.

-• CDPH/MCAH will develop a social media campaign to disseminate information from the maternal overweight and obesity brief.*
+• CDPH/MCAH will lead the development of a social media campaign to disseminate information about maternal overweight, obesity, gestational diabetes, and postpartum care.

 Women/Maternal Focus Area 3